marcosvilhena87/sportsclubstats-neutro/README.md

 Pass ``strengths`` via the ``team_params`` argument when calling the simulation functions to incorporate team quality into the projections.

-Matches are simulated purely at random with all teams considered equal.
+By default matches are simulated purely at random with all teams considered equal.
+When expected goals are supplied the scores are drawn from Poisson distributions using those averages.

 The script outputs the estimated chance of winning the title for each team.
 It then prints the probability of each side finishing in the bottom four and being relegated.
 It also estimates the average final position and points of every club.
 All of these metrics are derived from a single Monte Carlo loop so that title chances, relegation odds and projected points remain consistent.